holo-q/hoho/ROADMAP.md

 		* message-level extraction, then global context integration intermittently
 * `hoho list` command shows list of recent project paths which can be unfolded to see conversations, and search like fzf (maybe we can even integrate directly with it)
 * CLAUDE.md -> HOHO.md
-* Resume / go key
-	* Auto-resume detection with hint
-	* Auto-hint on escape
-	* Auto-hint on error
 * Run shell commands directly inside
 	* RATIONALE: hoho should function like a shell augmentation
 	* IDEA: Shell mode? allowing the user to cd around, etc. instead of entering prompts